num2k/stosh/documents/API.md

 const mwA = (ctx, next) => { ctx.value += "_A"; next(); };
 const mwB = (ctx, next) => { ctx.value += "_B"; next(); };

-// Registered with append (default): executed in registration order storage.use("set", mwA); // 1st
-storage.use("set", mwB); // 2nd
+// If no option is specified, middleware is executed in the order of registration. storage.use("set", mwA); // 1st storage.use("set", mwB); // 2nd